erl-ang/tcp-over-udp/README.md

 *As packet loss can occur during connection establishment, the following design decisions were made to avoid a half-open connection for a prolonged period of time.*

 **Losing SYN packet:**
-- Following [this Ed thread](https://edstem.org/us/courses/36439/discussion/2979548), the client will try sending the SYN segment `MAX_RETRIES` amount of times until it receives an SYNACK with the `client_isn+1`, resetting the timeout according to the TCP standard.
+- Following [this Ed thread](https://edstem.org/us/courses/36439/discussion/2979548), the client will try sending the SYN segment `MAX_RETRIES` amount of times until it receives an SYNACK with the `client_isn+1`, adjusting the timeout according to the TCP standard.
 - If the client doesn’t receive that SYNACK within `MAX_RETRIES` transmissions, it will abort the connection.
-- The server will be listening for the SYN until it times out `MAX_RETRIES` times (increasing the timeout accordingly), aborting the connection if it has.
+- The server will be listening for the SYN until it times out `MAX_RETRIES` times (adjusting the timeout according to the TCP standard), aborting the connection if it has.

 **Losing the client’s final ACK:**
-- See the comment in `establish_connection`.

 The client will send an ACK segment with the file size piggybacked to the server and wait for an ACK from the server before officially sending file data.
-This ACK is treated like all other segments (retransmitted until it hits the limit).
+- This ACK is treated like all other segments (retransmitted until it hits the limit).
 If the ACK is not ACK’d back within the retransmission limit, the client will send a FIN and the server will respond.
 - This mechanism is to prevent a half-open connection if the last ACK of the three-way handshake gets lost.
 While the server will timeout waiting for its SYNACK to be ACK'd, the client will think that the connection is established and start sending data.
 By waiting for an additional ACK, we can ensure that the connection is fully established before sending file data.
-- The tradeoff is just a longer connection establishment time.
-This is implemented in `SimplexTCPClient._send_ack_with_filesize`
+- This is implemented in `SimplexTCPClient._send_ack_with_filesize`

 ### Data transmission and reception